learn-co-curriculum/dsc-network-clustering/README.md

 ## The Girvan Newman Algorithm in NetworkX

 As discussed, the Girvan Newman algorithm works by successively removing edges which are considered to be strong ties between subsets in the community.
-Typically, this is the betweeness metric.
-Since you are removing edges in the algorithm, betweeness is calculated for the edges as oppossed to the nodes, as you have previously seen.
+Typically, this is the betweenness metric.
+Since you are removing edges in the algorithm, betweenness is calculated for the edges as opposed to the nodes, as you have previously seen.
 The process is nearly identical though.
 First, the shortest paths between all nodes are computed using Dijkstra's algorithm.
-From there, an edges betweeness is the fraction of these paths that the edge is part of.
+From there, an edges betweenness is the fraction of these paths that the edge is part of.

 Implementing the algorithm with NetworkX is exceedingly straightforward.
-See the documentation for passing alternative metrics then betweeness through the algorithm.
+See the documentation for passing alternative metrics then betweenness through the algorithm.

 ```python